Moral foundations theory: Morality in language

-MFT has been particularly helpful in quantifying moral concerns in natural language.
+Multiple studies have studied MFT in the context of natural language.

+An early text analysis of religious sermons found that liberal clergy used more harm, fairness and ingroup words while conservative clergy used more authority and purity words.
+However, a large-scale replication and extension of this original text analysis study found only limited support for liberal-conservative differences in moral foundation language, with a 30% replication success rate and effect sizes approximately 38 times smaller than those originally reported.

 Although people subjectively think that more than 20% of their daily conversations touch on morality, close examination of everyday language, using machine learning models, has shown that people do not actually talk much about morality (as measured by moral foundations) often.
 More specifically, only 4.7% of recorded conversations and 2.2% of social media posts (on Facebook) touched on morality, with Care and Fairness being more prevalent.
-Researchers in natural language processing have relied on MFT in numerous studies in order to capture morality in textual data.

 Critiques and competing theories

 A number of researchers have offered critiques of, and alternative theories to, moral foundations theory.
 Critiques of the theory have included claims of biological implausibility and redundancy among the moral foundations, which have been argued to be reducible to concern about harm or to threat-reducing versus empathizing motivations.
 Both critiques have been disputed by the original authors.
 Alternative theories include the model of moral motives, the theory of dyadic morality, relationship regulation theory, the right-wing authoritarianism scale developed by Bob Altemeyer, the theory of morality as cooperation, the theory of political ideology as motivated social cognition, and impartial approaches to ethical questions, such as justice as fairness by John Rawls and the categorical imperative by Immanuel Kant.

-The Purity foundation in particular has been the subject of criticism due to the lack of substantial evidence supporting the alleged link between the emotion of disgust and supposed Purity-related transgressions.
+The Purity foundation in particular has been the subject of criticism due to the lack of evidence supporting the link between the emotion of disgust and Purity-related transgressions.
 Rather, research conducted in both the US and India, suggest that violations of the sacred (i.e., Purity-related transgressions) elicit a range of negative emotions (e.g., anger) rather than the specific emotion of core disgust associated with pathogen-related events.

 Recent critiques of moral foundations theory have also highlighted the limitations of relying solely on moral values to explain moral cognition.
 Beal argues that moral cognition is fundamentally shaped by ontological framing, which refers to the ways in which individuals perceive and attribute inherent value to entities in their moral landscape (rather than by a fixed set of highly abstract moral foundations).

 The moral foundations were found to be correlated with the theory of basic human values developed by Schwartz.
 The strong correlations are between conservative values in this theory and the binding foundations.

+A 2026 study found no evidence that reframing political positions and issues to moral foundations shifted support among conservatives and liberals for those political issues.